-BOOST\HISTOGRAM.AXIS
+BOOST HISTOGRAM.AXIS

+'''

-class boost\histogram.axis.ArrayTuple(iterable=(),/)
+class boost_histogram.axis.ArrayTuple(iterable=(),/)

 Bases: tuple

-$\texttt{broadcast}() \to A$
+broadcast() \rightarrow A

 The arrays in this tuple will be compressed if possible to save memory.
-Use this method to broadcast them out into their full memory representation.
+Use this method to broadcast them

+out into their full memory representation.

-class boost\histogram.axis.AxesTuple(\AxesTuple\\iterable: Iterable[Axis])
+class boost_histogram.axis.AxesTuple(AxesTuple__iterable: Iterable[Axis])

 Bases: tuple

-bin(\indexes: float) $\rightarrow$ tuple[float, ...]
+bin(indexes: float) \rightarrow tuple[float, ...]

-Return the edges of the bins as a tuple for a continuous axis or the bin value for a non-continuous axis, when given an index.
+Return the edges of the bins as a tuple for a continuous axis or the bin value for a non-continuous axis,

+when given an index.

 property centers: ArrayTuple

 property edges: ArrayTuple

 property extent: tuple[int, ...]

-index(\values: float) $\rightarrow$ tuple[float, ...]
+index(values: float) \rightarrow tuple[float, ...]

 Return the fractional index(es) given a value (or values) on the axis.

 property size: tuple[int, ...]

-value(\indexes: float) $\rightarrow$ tuple[float, ...]
+value(indexes: float) \rightarrow tuple[float, ...]

 Return the value(s) given an (fractional) index (or indices).

 property widths: ArrayTuple

-Buses. objecc
+class boost_histogram.axis.Axis(ax: Any, metadata: dict[str, Any] | None, dict: dict[str, Any] | None)

+Bases: object

+bin(index: float) \rightarrow int \mid str \mid tuple[float, float]

-Return the edges of the bins as a tuple for a continuous axis or the bin value for a non-continuous axis, when given an index.
+Return the edges of the bins as a tuple for a continuous axis or the bin value for a non-continuous axis,

+when given an index.

 property centers: np.typing.NDArray[Any]

 An array of bin centers.

 property edges: np.typing.NDArray[Any]

-'''

 property extent: int

+Return number of bins including under- and overflow.

 '''

-Return number of bins including under- and overflow.

-Bases: BaseCategory

-index(value: float | str) $\rightarrow$ int

-Return the fractional index(es) given a value (or values) on the axis.

-class boost\histogram.axis.Traits(underflow: 'bool' = False, overflow: 'bool' = False, circular: 'bool' = False, growth: 'bool' = False, continuous: 'bool' = False, ordered: 'bool' = False)

-None)

-circular: bool = False
+ordered: bool = False

-continuous: bool = False
+overflow: bool = False